Daddygram/twitter-clone/README.md

 # Unfiltered

 Unfiltered is a Twitter clone built using Laravel.
 It allows users to post ideas, memes, and other content.
 The application features a range of functionalities including user authorization, CRUD operations, profile pages, an admin panel, and social interactions like following and liking posts.
 It uses Bootstrap for the frontend styling.
-The profile change feature on the website has been removed due insufficient storage on free hosting.
+The profile picture change feature on the website has been removed due insufficient storage on free hosting.

 ## Features